Advocacy Board: Moot Court and Mock Trial

 Law Journal

-The Law Journal is managed entirely by a student board of editors, who solicit, edit and publish articles and book reviews written by scholars, judges and practicing attorneys.
+The Law Journal is managed by a student board of editors, who solicit, edit and publish articles and book reviews written by scholars, judges and practicing attorneys.
 Almost half of the content of the Journal is written by students.
 Membership on the Journal provides many opportunities and benefits.
 Students work together to achieve a high level of analytical and writing skill.
 The Journal also provides students with an opportunity to contribute to the professional literature and to influence the development of the law.
 Election to the Journal’s board of editors is one of the highest honors a law student can achieve.

 OUTLaws and Allies

 A newly reactivated student organization, OUTLaws and Allies is a law school chapter of the Stonewall Bar Association of Georgia.
 The organization strives to promote a more decent national community for lesbian, gay, bisexual, transgender, queer, intersex, and allied persons.
 OUTLaws and Allies is also dedicated to harnessing the values of compassion and respect for all individuals in American society, and recognizing civil liberties and legal protections for all within our community.
+This organization is open to all students.

 Public Interest Law Society (PILS)